We provide a host of

 job_id

-The unique ID of the Job in TechWolf.
+The external ID of the Job in TechWolf.

 peer_group